-B. Child, and you are the mother.
-Submit a copy of the child's birth certificate showing your name and the name of the child issued by a civil authority.

-- C. Child, and you are the father.
+- B. Child, and you are the mother.
+Submit a copy of the child's birth certificate showing your name and the name of the child issued by a civil authority. - C. Child, and you are the father.
 Submit a copy of the child's birth certificate issued by a civil authority showing both parents' names and your marriage certificate.
 If the child was born out of wedlock, give proof that a parent-child relationship exists or existed.
 (Example: the child's birth certificate showing your name and evidence that you have financially supported the child.
 In some cases, a blood test may be necessary.) - D. Mother.
 Submit a copy of your birth certificate issued by a civil authority showing your name and your mother's name. - E. Father.
 Submit a copy of your birth certificate showing the names of both parents, your parents' marriage certificate establishing that your father was married to your mother before you were born, and copies of documents showing that any prior marriages of either your father or mother were legally terminated.
-If you are filing for a stepparent or adoptive parent, or if you are filing for your father and were not legitimated before your 18th birthday, also see C, G, and H. - F. Brother or Sister.
+If you were born out of wedlock, provide proof of legitimation, or additional proof that a parent child relationship exists or existed.
+See Item C. above.
+If you are filing for a stepparent or adoptive parent, see Items G. and H. below. - F. Brother or Sister.
 Submit a copy of your birth certificate and a copy of your brother's or sister's birth certificate showing that you have at least one common parent.
 If you and your brother or sister have a common father but different mothers, submit copies of the marriage certificates of the father to each mother and copies of documents showing that any prior marriages of either your father or mother were legally terminated.
 If you and your brother or sister are related through adoption or through a stepparent, or if you have a common father and either of you were not legitimated before your 18th birthday, see also G and H. - G. Stepparent/Stepchild.
 If your application is based on a stepparent-stepchild relationship, you must file your application with a copy of the marriage certificate of the stepparent to the child's natural parent showing that the marriage occurred before the child's 18th birthday, and copies of documents showing that any prior marriages were legally terminated. - H. Adoptive parent or adopted child.
-If you and the person you are filing for are related by adoption, you must submit a copy of the adoption decree(s) showing that the adoption took place before the child became 16 years of age.
+If you and the person you are filing for are related by adoption, you must submit a copy of the adoption decree(s) showing that the adoption took place before the child reached 16 years of age (unless a sibling exception applies).